In this section, you’ll learn how to use the

 First add the required dependencies to the app.
 Open a terminal, navigate to your project directory and type:

-Before you’re moving on to configure the different routes for your application, you need to create a
+Before moving on to configure the different routes for your application, you need to create a

 Header component that users can use to navigate between the different parts of your app.